 Prior to starting DNSFilter, I spent most of my career in Information Security, working for companies like ITA Software (acquired by Google) and Veracode, finding ways to get around normal system behaviors.
-As a result, I have a lot of experience in my DNA in getting around and through networks.
+As a result, I have a lot of experience in getting around and through networks.

-I’m going to step through various methods of getting around network restrictions, whether content filters, firewalls, captive portal, etc. I’ll explain the method, why it works, and what to do to prevent it.
+I’m going to step through various methods of getting around network restrictions, whether it's content filtering appliances, firewalls, captive portal, etc. I’ll explain the method, why it works, and what to do to prevent it.

 This is probably the first method users think about using.
 It’s simple and effective; when it works.
 Negatives are that it adds latency to your traffic, as you’re going through the intermediary network, and the farther away it is from where you are, the slower your Internet usage will be.

 Basic prevention would be to block VPN ports which are not being used for other purposes (You can’t block 80 or 443 in this easy manner).

 If you have a linux box on the net — whether an inexpensive VPS, or easy-to-use Provider like DigitalOcean, you should be able to ssh -D 8080 user@server and have a conveniently encrypted SOCKS 5 proxy listening on port 8080.
 Configure your browser of choice, and you’re off to the races.

 Most SSH daemons listen on the default port 22; though port 2222 is also becoming a popular alternative to avoid brute-force password attempts.
 Firewalling these outbound ports will eliminate most attempts; but keep in mind that SSHD can be configured to listen on any port.

 There are many websites out there which will either list random, anonymous proxies (These come and go quickly!) or provide you a proxy service, similar to VPN providers.
 These typically provide less security protection than an ssh tunneled proxy; but are easier to set up, as they don’t require you to have a pre-configured server outside the network.